Functions & Loops

 [1] "Welcome to UF!"

-• To do this, we need some data, so I am just going to make some up
+• To do this, we need some data, so we are just going to make some up

 • tribble() is just a way of making a tidyverse data frame, don’t worry about it for now, it’s not the main idea for the lesson